 Paul Schweikher (left) and Winston Elting (right) in 1946.

-Robert Paul Schweikher (1903–1997) was born in Denver, Colorado in 1903 to a family of musicians.
+Robert Paul Schweikher (1903–1997) was born in Denver, Colorado to a family of musicians.
 He originally trained at the University of Colorado for a year (1921–22) before marrying his wife Dorothy.
 He moved with her to Chicago, Illinois and studied at The Art Institute of Chicago while working for the firm Lowe & Bollenbacher.
 Schweikher worked his way up from a clerk to a construction supervisor.
 After two-and-a-half years at the firm, Schweikher left to join David Adler’s practice.
 Among the projects that Schweikher worked on was William McCormick Blair Estate in Lake Bluff, Illinois.

 The Art Institute of Chicago has an oral history with Paul Schweikher available online as part of the Chicago Architects Oral History Project.